optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 -------------------------------

-If numerical derivatives are used, they are already taken on a modified function that map from 1d numpy array to scalars or 1d numpy arrays.
+If numerical derivatives are used, they are already taken on a modified function that maps from 1d numpy array to scalars or 1d numpy arrays.
 Allowing for estimagic-pytrees in parameters and criterion outputs will not pose any difficulties here.

 Closed form derivatives need to have the following interface: They expect ``params``